 In this episode of 3MMM, Pastor Grace tells us about learning through trial and error the great importance of being there for people at their time of crisis and need.
 After years of missing this significant aspect of being a pastor, It only took getting it right once to help her see why it mattered so much.

 We interviewed Dr. Cooper-White about her work as a professor, Episcopal priest, and pastoral theologian.
 As a leading figure in the field of pastoral theology, she has written numerous books, articles and essays about both psychology of religion and practical theology.

 Earlier in February, she gave a lecture for the International Association for Spiritual Care.
-In that lecture she gave a wonderful overview of the ways that the field of pastoral and spiritual care has changed in recent decades.
+In that lecture (start at 07:16) she provided a wonderful overview of the ways that the field of pastoral and spiritual care has changed in recent decades.
 Having that big picture of the shifts in the profession of pastoral theology helps newcomers.
 And they can see how they fit into what is happening in the broader world.
 In this video her presentation is the first.
 And the other two presentations by Dr. Emmanuel Lartey and Rev. Kei Okada are well worth your time also.